Transamerica Redwood Park

 Legs of Haight Street

-Giant mannequin legs in fishnet stockings jutting from a second-story window on Haight Street.
-The Piedmont Boutique has kept them there since the 1970s.
+Giant fishnet-stocking legs in red high heels jut from a second-story window above Piedmont Boutique on Haight Street.
+The legs have been there since 1995.
 A 30-second photo stop.

 Letterform Archive

-A hands-on typography and design archive in Dogpatch with 60,000 items from medieval manuscripts to punk zines.
+A hands-on typography and design archive in Dogpatch with over 100,000 items, from medieval manuscripts to punk zines.
 Staff pull pieces for you to examine.
 Free visits by appointment.

 Sutro Egyptian Collection